Dark energy-dark matter interactions as a solution to the $S_8$ tension: Results

-Note that, in principle, one could have also considered other (combinations of) measurements and surveys, such as the Subaru Hyper Suprime-Cam (HSC) survey \cite{Hikage:2018qbn} or KiDS-1000 \cite{Heymans:2020gsg}, but in these cases (to our knowledge) public MontePython-compatible likelihoods are missing and the posterior distributions displayed in the release papers do not follow the same Gaussian behavior as in the case of DES, making a simple extraction of a likelihood very complicated.
-We also refrain from including information from e.g., BOSS because of the currently very large error bars on $S_8$ and~$\Omega_{m}$, which do not significantly affect the KV450 estimate when combined~\cite{Troster:2019ean}.

-The results for the \textit{baseline}+KV450+DES case are shown in the right column of Tab. \ref{tab: MCMC_res} and in Fig. \ref{fig: MCMC_res} (blue and orange contours).
+Therefore, in order to evaluate the extent of the impact of this preference in the value of $\Omega_{m}$ we additionally include data gathered by KV450 and DES~\cite{Hildebrandt:2018yau, Abbott:2017wau, Troxel:2017xyo} as explained in Sec. \ref{sec: meth}.
+The results for the \textit{baseline}+KV450+DES case are shown in the right columns of Tab. \ref{tab: MCMC_res} and in Fig. \ref{fig: MCMC_res} (blue and orange contours).
 As one can see there, the values of both $S_8$ and $\Omega_{m}$ are lowered, as expected, and so is the upper bound on $\xi$.
 As a consequence, the tensions with KV450 and DES decrease to 1.6$\sigma$ and 0.7$\sigma$, respectively, without any appreciable change in any of the other cosmological parameters nor statistical measure.

-This is an important result considering that, as hinted to before, in the $\Lambda$CDM model one has intrinsically lower values of $\omega_{\rm cdm}$ as compared to the iDEDM model, so that the stronger incompatibility in $S_8$ could have been balanced by a better agreement in the values of $\Omega_{m}$ and the goodness of the fit to the data as a whole might have suffered from the higher values of $\Omega_{m}$ in the iDEDM model.
+This is an important result considering that, as hinted to before, in the $\Lambda$CDM model one has intrinsically lower values of $\omega_c$ as compared to the iDEDM model, so that the stronger incompatibility in $S_8$ could have been balanced by a better agreement in the values of $\Omega_{m}$ and the goodness of the fit to the data as a whole might have suffered from the higher values of $\Omega_{m}$ in the iDEDM model.
 As a remark, however, although this is true with the inclusion of the KV450+DES data sets, this behavior would likely be exacerbated by the inclusion of additional probes such as the Subaru HSC survey (see the distribution in e.g., Fig. 4 of \cite{Hikage:2018qbn}) or the reanalysis of the KV450+DES data as presented in~\cite{Asgari:2019fkq} (see e.g., Fig. 5 there).
 Nevertheless, we refrain from speculating too freely on this aspect, leaving a more in-depth investigation for future work, possibly with the inclusion of official likelihoods.